awabom/3dprint/SV04-Klipper/README.md

 USE AT YOUR OWN RISK.
 This is only tested on my personal machine.
 If your printer breaks, don't blame me.

-## Main Feature
+## Main Features

-Tool change moves both heads at the same time for faster tool change.
+ * Tool change moves both heads at the same time for faster tool change.
+ * Pre-heat inactive toolhead from PrusaSlicer's added M104.1 commands.

-Missing: Copy / Mirror modes.
+* Missing: Copy / Mirror modes.

 ## Config files for Klipper